Gustav & the Seasick Sailors

 I Can't Believe it

-Given the time and place of recording, it seems likely that organist Jerry Guida's tape-replay work is Chamberlin, with a clicky brass part on opener Remember What You Said and a minor string part on I Must Go, leaving his coups de grâce for Wait and Can't Stop Lovin' You Baby, with full-on strings parts to rival anything else being done at the time in those (relatively) pre-Mellotron days in the States.
+Zohar tells me that organist Jerry Guida's tape-replay work is the MkII at one (or both?) of two London studios, Chappell or Olympic, with a clicky brass part on opener Remember What You Said and a minor string part on I Must Go, leaving his coups de grâce for Wait and Can't Stop Lovin' You Baby, with full-on strings parts to rival anything else being done at the time.

 White Flag (2005, 45.22) *½/½

 |What's Wrong With This World

 Heaven Hang on

 Bless the Lord

 I'll tell you all you need to know about Shaun Groves in three words: Modern.
 Rock.
 Christianity.
 White Flag (so to whom are you surrendering, you wuss?
 OK, don't tell me) combines upbeat stuff like opener What's Wrong With This World or Hummingbird with Coldplay-lite (!)
 (Amen, Bless The Lord) or gloomy acoustic stuff (Heaven Hang On, Narrow), all to little effect, all smothered in Groves' awful, whiny voice.
 However, the album's major failing for those of us not in thrall to an imaginary deity is its lyrical content: fuck me, why can't Christians get their heads out of their arses for long enough to write about something REAL?
 OK, I know perfectly well that to them, their weird fantasy world is real, but the rest of us just find it a scary place where American presidents can use phrases like 'the reality-based world' with not a hint of irony.
 Fucking terrifying.